open-telemetry/opentelemetry-js/README.md

 > [!IMPORTANT]
 > Client instrumentation for the browser is **experimental** and mostly **unspecified**.
 If you are interested in
-> helping out, get in touch with the [Client Instrumentation SIG][client-instrumentation-sig]
+> helping out, get in touch with the [Client Instrumentation SIG][client-instrumentation-sig].

 There is currently no list of officially supported browsers.
 OpenTelemetry is developed using standard web technologies and aims to work in currently supported versions of major browsers.